eikek/county/README.md

     // transform keys: look up the country for an ip and uses the result as real key val ipcounter = county("pages.visits.bycountry").transformKey(ip => geolocation(ip))
     ipcounter("80-100-100-1").increment()

+## Facing the data

+The module "county-xchart" uses the [xchart](http://xeiam.com/xchart.jsp) library to plot counter data.